bmeddeb/gitbench/docs/development/contributing.md

 - Join our community chat/forum (if available)
 - Reach out to maintainers via email

-Thank you for contributing to GitFleet!
+Thank you for contributing to gitbench!
 Your efforts help make this project better for everyone.